Charlie Fox book ten

 One of my favourite movies from years ago has to be Die Hard with Bruce Willis, and I’ve always had in mind that one day I would write a book that saw Charlie in an enclosed space with a load of bad guys after her, and she had to evade capture while thwarting their plans.

 On top of that, I’ve wanted to write a book set in New Orleans for a long time.
-When we visited NOLA (New Orleans LouisiAna) in summer 2010, we were struck by the marked dividing line between rich and poor, between the tourist areas that were all ‘business as usual’ and other areas that seemed to have been abandoned by the rest of America.
+When we visited NOLA (New Orleans LouisiAna), we were struck by the marked dividing line between rich and poor, between the tourist areas that were all ‘business as usual’ and other areas that seemed to have been abandoned by the rest of America.
 It would be very easy, I thought, for people living here to become bitter and angry about being forgotten.
 And then what?

 And when I was looking for a logical next job for Charlie after FIFTH VICTIM, I realised it was the perfect time to use this location and this story.